fa7i3/Danceability-for-Spotify-Songs/README.md

 * How various factors can predict the danceability of a song.

 ## Machine Learning Model
-A machine learning models was created to make predictions on the danceability of spotify songs.
+A machine learning model was created to make predictions on the danceability of spotify songs.

 For the data preparation we checked for null values and duplicate values.
 Moved all non-numerical values to a second dataframe and kept all numerical values on the main dataframe with the ID column as the index.